Imaad00/Imaad00/README.md

 # About Me:

 <!--🔭 I’m currently working on My Portfolio Website-->
-🌱 I’m currently Practicing on Python and React projects<br>
+🌱 I’m currently Practicing DSA and AIML<br>
 💬 Ask me about anything <br>
 📫 How to reach me: Instagram,Twitter